Integrative Attachment Family Therapy Training Program

 About Dafna Lender

-Dafna is a child and family therapist with over 20 years of experience.
+Dafna is a child and family therapist with 30 years of experience.
 She is a certified trainer, supervisor, and consultant in Theraplay® and Dyadic Developmental Psychotherapy, and coauthor of Theraplay: The Practitioner’s Guide.
 Dafna has successfully treated children and their parents with a variety of backgrounds, including children raised in orphanages, with Fetal Alcohol Spectrum Disorder, exposed to domestic violence and community violence and children of parents with chronic mental illness and attachment wounds.
 Dafna provides trainings and consultations for psychologists and psychotherapists around the world.

 DAFNALENDER AP AZUREEWIITALA 2981